-Born in Montreal in 1885, Hugh Fraser graduated from McGill University in 1912 and was an accountant until the outbreak of war in 1914.
+Born in Montreal in 1885, Hugh Fraser graduated from McGill University in 1912 and was a bookkeeper in a lumber office in Ottawa until the outbreak of war in 1914.
 He enlisted immediately and was stationed in France until he was captured by German troops in 1916.
 When Armistice was signed in 1918, Major Fraser was released from his prisoner-of-war camp.
 He returned to Canada and accepted an invitation from a friend, Naramata playwright C.C.
 Atkins, to visit the Okanagan.
 He loved the wild scenic valley - it was a perfect fit for his outgoing personality - and he soon purchased the Hawthorne Ranch.

 Here, near the town of Okanagan Falls, he planted vines and seeded a legend.
 The ranch was his home for more than 45 years, each year adding to a rich mix of truth and fiction involving elaborate gatherings, plenty of dogs, and a wife from Ontario, who remained on the ranch for three years.
 The Major was a prolific letter-writer, and the story is that he signed his correspondence with the light-hearted note, "See Ya Later".